 ” According to the authors, some commonly used techniques, such as underlining, rereading material, and using mnemonic devices, were found to be of surprisingly low utility.“

 Clearly, people with untrained memory would not be able to come close to these results.
 Still, the report says clearly – mnemonics might not be the best use of your time.

 Of course, I must be perfectly honest with you.
 There are a lot of studies which show that using mnemonics might be very beneficial for (among others):

 What’s even more important, some studies showed memory improvement with students with disabilities, as described by Fulk (1994) and Bulgren et al. (1994).

 And these are just a few of them and they all state clearly – mnemonics are statistically more effective.

 Effective than what?!
 And why didn’t I include these studies here then?

-Having read dozens of studies on mnemonics, I can divide flaws of these studies into following categories:
+Having read dozens of studies on mnemonics, I can divide the flaws of these studies into the following categories:

 a) Statistical sample is not representative

-Do you know how to recognize bad, bullshit science at the first glance?
+Do you know how to recognize bad, bullshit science at first glance?
 Look at the sample.